SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-recap-video-for-the-att-beginners-silverlight-for-windows-phone-webcast.markdown

 - Visual State chaining
 - Managing Visual states through code

-&nbsp;

 Video for the second session coming soon

-Please excuse the little breakdown towards the end of the session, I hate it when code does not behave on the day.&nbsp; Rest assured this is resolved in the sample below (and this never happened even once during all my rehearsals).&nbsp; Thankfully the second session went off without a hitch.
+Please excuse the little breakdown towards the end of the session, I hate it when code does not behave on the day.
+Rest assured this is resolved in the sample below (and this never happened even once during all my rehearsals).
+Thankfully the second session went off without a hitch.

-Code for this session can be found here – &nbsp;[ProjectOne-Final.zip](/cfs-file.ashx/__key/CommunityServer.Components.PostAttachments/00.00.00.76.01/ProjectOne_2D00_Final.zip)
+Code for this session can be found here –  [ProjectOne-Final.zip](/cfs-file.ashx/__key/CommunityServer.Components.PostAttachments/00.00.00.76.01/ProjectOne_2D00_Final.zip)